 Established in 1997, Accessible Travel is an expert travel agency dedicated to making the joy and relaxation of a holiday available to those with a disability and those who use a mobility scooter or wheelchair.

-Ali Parker at Accessible Travel, said: “Travelling overseas by air can often be a very intimidating experience for many people with a disability, especially for those who use mobility scooters or electric wheelchairs.
+Ali Parker at Accessible Travel said: “Travelling overseas by air can often be a very intimidating experience for many people with a disability, especially for those who use mobility scooters or electric wheelchairs.
 What type of assistance will be offered by the airport when I fly?
 How do I request that assistance?
 When I arrive at the airport, who do I contact and how?
 These are just some of the questions that have been difficult to find answers to before you travel.

-“Given the information and level of detail you may require, be prepared for the fact that many travel agents will not have this type of information readily available to them.
+“Given the information and level of detail, you may require, be prepared for the fact that many travel agents will not have this type of information readily available to them.
 So in order to ensure your first holiday abroad goes as smoothly as possible, I would highly recommend that you book with a specialist tour operator.
-Such an operator will have already checked out the destination in advance before selling holidays there, and not simply rely upon third-party information.
+Such an operator will have already checked out the destination in advance before selling holidays there, and not simply rely upon the third-party information.
 That way you are communicating with somebody who has a full understanding of your requirements and will be empathetic to your needs.”

-With many things to consider when it comes to planning your holiday, such as: baths with swivel chairs, interconnecting room and nursing care facilities, it’s good to know that everything will be in place once you arrive at your destination when you book with a specialist tour operator.
+With many things to consider when it comes to planning your holiday, such as baths with swivel chairs, interconnecting room and nursing care facilities, it’s good to know that everything will be in place once you arrive at your destination when you book with a specialist tour operator.
 Nothing will be missed off the holiday checklist when you book with Accessible Travel.

 With the motto ‘travel without limits’, Disabled Holidays offers disabled people and those with reduced mobility the ability to experience travel adventures like any other person.
 Whether you are looking to sail the seas on a luxury cruise or discover Europe and the magnificent sites of popular cities, Disabled Holidays will be able to find your perfect getaway.

-Mobility equipment hire as well as flight and airport assistance are all offered as part of the package too, enabling you to get around and on and off your flights with maximum comfort and ease.
+Mobility equipment hires as well as flight and airport assistance are all offered as part of the package too, enabling you to get around and on and off your flights with maximum comfort and ease.
 When you get to your accommodation, you are guaranteed to have a room with accessible features too, something that is often overlooked when planning a perfect holiday for a mobility scooter user.